MeghaBhambri/midterm_project/README.md

 ### Question 5

-- Do promotional markdowns lead to increased weekly sales?
+- Do promotional promotions lead to increased weekly sales?

 ## Source of Data